 Board of Directors

-Nicole de Naray, President
+Nicole de Naray, Co-President

 Nicole has lived in Colorado Springs since 1986.
 Her professional life was spent in various forms of financial management, inclusive of banking, government, small business, and non-profit accounting.
 Since her retirement from the Colorado Springs Philharmonic in 2010, she has served on various Boards—Chamber Orchestra of the Springs, Home Front Military Network Advisory Board, her HOA, and as a Mt.
 Carmel Community Ambassador.
 She studied piano as a “military brat” in Germany & France and continues to play.
 Her husband of 45 years, Andy, passed in 2020.
 She feels blessed to have her son, Andrew, and family nearby.

-Eve Tilley-Chavez, Vice President
+Elizabeth Leslie, Vice President

 Eve, whose parents were visual artists, grew up in the Colorado Springs arts scene, hanging out with painters, writers, and musicians.
 A student of J. J. Baird, she was in the chorus of several Colorado Springs Opera productions meeting several friends who also continue to support the vocal arts & PPOL.
 She has a BA in English and a Masters of Arts in Teaching, both from Colorado College.
 Eve was President and general factotum of The Star Bar Players in the 1980’s and the Pikes Peak Arts Council from 1996-2009.
 She is a “terrible singer,” but enjoys acting and directing in the theater, making pop-up cards, and paints a little, and loves attending various arts performances and cooking with her husband, Sol Chavez.